Parametric search: Desynchronized sorting

-Goodrich & Pszona (2013) combine Cole's theoretical improvement with the practical speedups of van Oostrum & Veltkamp (2002).
-Instead of using a parallel quicksort, as van Oostrum and Veltkamp did, they use boxsort, a variant of quicksort developed by Reischuk (1985) in which the partitioning step partitions the input randomly into $O(\sqrt n)$ smaller subproblems instead of only two subproblems.
+Goodrich and Pszona combine Cole's theoretical improvements with the practical speedups of van Oostrum and Veltkamp.
+Instead of using a parallel quicksort, as van Oostrum and Veltkamp did, they use boxsort, a variant of quicksort developed by Reischuk in which the partitioning step partitions the input randomly into $O(\sqrt n)$ smaller subproblems instead of only two subproblems.
 As in Cole's technique, they use a desynchronized parametric search, in which each separate thread of execution of the simulated parallel sorting algorithm is allowed to progress until it needs to determine the result of another comparison, and in which the number of unresolved comparisons is halved by finding the median comparison value and calling the decision algorithm with that value.
 As they show, the resulting randomized parametric search algorithm makes only a logarithmic number of calls to the decision algorithm with high probability, matching Cole's theoretical analysis.
 An extended version of their paper includes experimental results from an implementation of the algorithm, which show that the total running time of this method on several natural geometric optimization problems is similar to that of the best synchronized parametric search implementation (the quicksort-based method of van Oostrum and Veltkamp): a little faster on some problems and a little slower on some others.
 However, the number of calls that it makes to the decision algorithm is significantly smaller, so this method would obtain greater benefits in applications of parametric searching where the decision algorithm is slower.

 On the example problem of finding the median crossing time of a point, both Cole's algorithm and the algorithm of Goodrich and Pszona obtain running time $O(n\log n)$.
 In the case of Goodrich and Pszona, the algorithm is randomized, and obtains this time bound with high probability.